PhilipSnows/quartz/content/Commandment 02.md

 # 2. You Shall Become a Veteran
-> Is the game Pay to Win?
+>[!quote] Is the game Pay to Win?
 Is the dark side stronger?
 > — Young Padawan asking reasonable questions.

 ![600](https://i.imgur.com/lQUzSm2.png)